 How to Choose the Best Lubricant For Plastic Parts?

 Lubricants are essential to increase a plastic part’s lifespan.
-Today, I’m going to write a detailed piece on choosing the best lubricant for plastic components.
+Today, I will write a detailed piece on choosing the best lubricant for plastic components.

 How to Choose the Right Plastic Lubricant?

-Lubricants based on silicone, perfluorinated PFAE, synthetic hydrocarbons (SHC or PAO), and mineral oils generally work nicely with plastics.
-Esters and polyglycols are generally not compatible with plastic, although there are exceptions based on the type of plastic material.
+Lubricants based on silicone, perfluorinated PFAE, synthetic hydrocarbons (SHC or PAO), and mineral oils work nicely with plastics.
+Esters and polyglycols are generally incompatible with plastic, although there are exceptions based on the type of plastic material.

 How to Figure Out the Compatibility of Plastic Parts and Lubricants?

 To determine the compatibility between lubricants and plastics, the best way is to observe the changes in the physical properties of plastic material under conditions such as environment, speed, and load.
-Manufacturers should closely monitor the changes in hardness, strength, elongation, weight, and volume.
+Manufacturers should closely monitor hardness, strength, elongation, weight, and volume changes.

-Choosing an unsuitable lubricant or grease will have a severe effect on plastic parts.
+Choosing an unsuitable lubricant or grease will severely affect plastic parts.
 Stress-cracking, discoloration, warpage, and losing structural integrity are common scenarios when such mistakes happen.

 Criteria for Choosing Best Lubricants for Plastic Parts